BestTimesToVisit.com Logo

 Quito Metro (Metro de Quito)

 Quito's brand new metro system is a game-changer for navigating the sprawling city, connecting the north and south with impressive speed.
-It's ideal for avoiding traffic jams, especially during peak hours, and reaching key areas like El Labrador or Quitumbe.
+It's ideal for avoiding traffic jams, especially during peak hours, and reaching key areas like La Carolina Park or the historic center.

 Trolebús (Trolleybus)

-Tip:Have exact change ready, as drivers rarely carry much.
+Tip:Have exact change ready, as they often don't carry much change.
 Be prepared for crowds, especially during commute times.
 Watch your belongings carefully, as pickpocketing can occur on crowded buses.
-It's a great way to see the city at street level, but avoid it if you're on a tight schedule.
+It's a great way to experience local life, but not ideal for those with lots of luggage.

 Ride-sharing Apps (Uber, Cabify, Didi)

-While not a primary mode of transport for daily commuting, the Teleférico is an essential experience for breathtaking views of Quito and its surrounding volcanoes.
-It's a fantastic way to access hiking trails and viewpoints at higher altitudes.
+While not for daily commuting, the TelefériQo is an essential experience for stunning panoramic views of Quito and the surrounding volcanoes.
+It ascends Volcán Pichincha, offering hiking opportunities at the top.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.